ermtl/Open-Source-Ventilator/README.md

          The processor's hardware watchdog can now be enabled (off by default, use with care, you risk bricking your processor.
          Modularisation is getting better (work in progress)

+  - 0.16 Double pressure sensor, breath phases modularization This version can use 2 absolute sensors (or still use just 1, configurable) to constantly monitor the ambiant air pressure.
+This is important for patients that are heliported and for patients placed in a negative pressure room, 2 situations where the ambiant pressure can change rapidly.
+         The 2 sensors together will behave as a differential pressure sensor.
+         Since pressure is a critical data, several safeguards and coping strategies have been added to make sure data from the sensor is acurate and there is a failsafe.
+         Things such as randomly connecting/disconnecting sensors are non blocking and behave as expected.
+         this feature requires the #define jm_Wire to be uncommented.Please see the link in the description for version 0.15 above

+         Also, as requested, the various phases and functions managing the breathing cycle itself have been modularized to allow third parties to implement more sophisticated control strategies.

+         Finally, the processor's program memory is filing up quickly as the control becomes more complex.
+There is still opportunities for important optimizations, but the base version will have to give up some non essential functions to fit in a regular Arduino Nano (such as the verbose serial interface or the ability to manage both the native keyboard / display and the USB serial command line interface.

+         This version barely fits with the USB commands on, so they've been deactivated.
+         You can get them back by uncommenting the #define USBcontrol line.

+         The following versions will both target the Nano and the Mega with Atmega2560 processor for 8 times the available program memory.